jayedrashid/Photoshop-Design-Notes/README.md

 - now we'll see the transparent alpha channel in our layer mask
 - go File >> Save As then choose .psd or .png

+<h2 align="center">PNG Image to Brush Preset</h2>

+- turn background to layer
+- go File >> Place Embedded then choose PNG
+- go Edit >> Define Brush Preset then give it a brush name
+- go File >> Open then choose an image
+- now turn image to Convert to Smart Object
+- add mask to image
+- change mask color to black
+- go to Brush Tool and paint with your previously created brush preset

+<h2 align="center">Light Fiber Effect</h2>

+- bring a colorful image
+- go Filter >> Pixelate >> Mezzotint with Type: Coarse Dots selected
+- go Filter >> Blur >> Radial Blur with Amount: 100, Blur Method: Zoom, Quality: Good/Best then OK
+- do this blur effect 3 times
+- go Filter >> Distort >> Twirl with Angle: 100° then OK
+- now from layer panel double click on double line of this Twirl tab and choose Mode: Lighten
+- again go Filter >> Distort >> Twirl with Angle: -100° then OK
+- now from layer panel double click on double line of this Twirl tab and choose Mode: Lighten

 ---